SilverHalf/mount-balrior/ura/mechanics.md

 #### Sulfuric Geysers
 {: .no_toc}
 Ura will periodically perform an animation and target a player with a Sulfuric Geyser.
-The player will get an audio cue, a timer above their head, and waves will start emanating around their position to show that they have been targeted.
+The player will get an audio cue, the border of their screen will change, they will gain a timer above their head, and waves will start emanating around their position to show that they have been targeted.

 After 5 seconds, the timer will run out and a sulfuric geyser will spawn on the player's position.
 Sulfurics spawn with an AoE around them that applies 5 <img class="inline poison"> [Poison] every second, additionally inflicting <img class="inline sulfuricacid"> [Sulfuric Acid] when over 10 <img class="inline poison"> [Poison] stacks.
 As long as Ura is in contact with this AoE, she will periodically gain <img class='inline protection'> [Protection], <img class='inline resolution'> [Resolution] and 25 <img class='inline might'> [Might].